Northernlion: Twitch

-Letourneau created his Twitch channel, "Northernlion," on August 5, 2010.
+Letourneau created his Twitch channel, "Northernlion", on August 5, 2010.
 On February 25, 2013, Letourneau uploaded the first "Northernlion Live Super Show" (NLSS), a three-hour stream in which he and his co-hosts would play a variety of video games, usually divided into three one-hour-long segments.
 He and other members of the show were included in the indie game Spelunky 2 as an easter egg.
 The final episode of the NLSS aired on January 21, 2021.

-In 2016, Letourneau participated in an esports tournament sponsored by Amazon, where he competed and won against Twitch streamer Adam "B0aty" Lyne in Pac-Man 256.
+In 2016, Letourneau participated in the "Champions of Fire" esports tournament sponsored by Amazon, where he competed and won against Twitch streamer Adam "B0aty" Lyne in Pac-Man 256.
 In 2020, Letourneau was invited to stream the video game Among Us with United States congresswoman Alexandria Ocasio-Cortez and Canadian member of Parliament Jagmeet Singh; the stream also featured internet personalities Hasan Piker, ContraPoints, Corpse Husband, Sykkuno and xQc.
-Letourneau received a nomination in the 2022 Streamer Awards for the category of "Best Strategy Game Streamer."
+Letourneau received a nomination in the 2021 Streamer Awards (taking place in March 2022) for the category of "Best Strategy Game Streamer".
 A 2023 livestream where Letourneau played Luck Be a Landlord was the initial inspiration for developer LocalThunk to create Balatro, which would go on to win multiple awards including Best Independent Game at The Game Awards 2024.

+In September 2026, Letourneau criticized longtime friend and collaborator Dan Gheesling following Gheesling's three day livestreamed participation in a US Army sponsored event on Twitch.
+Gheesling and Letourneau had collaborated for more than a decade through Twitch, including as members of Team Unity, (Note: Team Unity was a weekly streaming collaboration consisting of Ryan Letourneau (Northernlion), Dan Gheesling, Michael A. L. Fox (MALF), and Apollo Willems (DumbDog or LastGreyWolf)) a spinoff of the NLSS.
+(Note: Northernlion Live Super Show, a variety livestream show ran by Northernlion on Twitch.)
+Letourneau described Gheesling's stream as "unacceptable", saying that its extensive use of military imagery and presentation of the Army as appealing to viewers was "so far beyond the bounds of what is acceptable to me", adding that "Of course I hate the US Army; they’re threatening to take over my country [Canada]!"
+Letourneau said that fan reaction towards the Northernlion Supercruise earlier that year had influenced his approach to sponsorships, adding that he did not want to accept them if they were "even a few percent over the line" because he wanted his community to feel that his stream was a safe space.

+Other ventures

+On April 13, 2026, Letourneau and fellow streamer Dan Gheesling announced the "Northernlion Supercruise", a six-day cruise event that was set to take place in March 2027 with ticket prices starting at $1,800.
+On April 16, Letourneau announced that the event had been canceled, citing safety concerns, and began issuing refunds.
+The same month, Letourneau announced his involvement in funding and publishing the indie game Demon Bluff, alongside streamer Ludwig Ahgren, under the latter's Offbrand label.